-He has also worked as one of Ireland’s most highly-regarded advertising creatives, writing award-winning campaigns for clients as diverse as AIB, the Green Party, Walkers Crisps and most notably Guinness for whom he created five major TV spots, including the Clio-winning “Tom Crean”, and “Quarrel” starring Michael Fassbender.
+In addition to his work as a film-maker, Nick is one of Ireland’s most highly-regarded advertising creatives, responsible for award-winning campaigns for clients as diverse as AIB, the Green Party, Walkers Crisps and most notably Guinness for whom he wrote five major TV spots, including the Clio-winning “Tom Crean”, and “Quarrel” starring Michael Fassbender.

 Why The Irish Dance That Way